-Fraction / %: a quarter, a third; thirteen per cent, two per cent Quantity: many, most, some, top three Increase: ballooning, ever-swelling, growing b.
+Fraction: a quarter, a third %: thirteen per cent, two per cent Expressions of quantity: many, most, some, top three b.
 Ask students to work in pairs or small groups to complete the task.
-In some instances, more than one answer is possible (e.g. many vs. most) but encourage students to examine the context given in the sentences.
+In some instances, more than one answer is possible (e.g. many vs. most) but encourage students to examine the meaning of the words in bold.